How to Wash Flannel: The Ultimate Guide

 Flannel pilling is also an issue with any flannel.
 With repeated use, washing, and drying, tiny balls of fabric will accumulate.
 To avoid pills, follow the directions below for washing and drying.
 To remove pills from flannel, use a clothes shaver that will run over the surface and gently remove the pilling.

 The process for washing pre-made flannel pieces vs the washing process for flannel that you are going to use in sewing or craft projects is fairly different, which is why we have them in two sections below.
 Fabric that has already been prepared to use as is does not need to be as carefully prepared but it's still important to wash it correctly.
-To prepare flannel, the process is longer and more specific so that you are ready to use it without worrying about too much shrink or bleeding later.
+To prepare flannel, the process is longer and more specific so that you are ready to use it without worrying about too much shrinkage or bleeding later.

 How to Wash Flannel Shirts, Sheets, and Blankets: Machine Washing

 These instructions can be used for machine washing any sort of ready-to-use flannel piece.
-Thoroughly read the care instructions for your shirt, sheets, blanket, etc. Follow any directions or tips shown.
-If none, follow these steps to help keep shrinking and pilling to a minimum.
+Thoroughly read the care instructions for your shirt, sheets, blanket, etc.

 - Set your washer to warm wash and warm rinse.
 Do not use hot water in any part of the washing process.

-- Add the correct amount of detergent (refer to the detergent label) to machine when appropriate (each machine varies – this can be done before starting or during the filling process).
+- Add the correct amount of detergent (refer to the detergent label) to the machine when appropriate (each machine varies – this can be done before starting or during the filling process).

 Note: A mild detergent will help with allergies and also help prevent fading and chemical distress over time.